Alright and All Right

-Even though alright is becoming more acceptable, it is best avoided.
+Even though alright is becoming more acceptable, it is best avoided in formal writing.

 Therefore, Microsoft is sitting on the fence with regard to alright being accepted as standard.

 MS Word does not show alright as an error and does not offer alright as an option.

 Alright is Deemed More Modern by SomeSome would even argue that, through common usage, alright is becoming more acceptable than all right.
 The makers of TV show "It'll Be Alright on the Night" are known to have considered "It'll Be AlL Right on the Night" but opted for the former as a more modern version.